 Please note that lead times for vinyl production can vary substantially from week to week.
 Assuming that your master and graphic files are supplied to the specifications required, our average lead times are as follows:

-Test pressings generally deliver within 2-3 weeks of receipt of master tracks, copyright declaration and payment.
+Test pressings generally deliver within 2-4 weeks of receipt of master tracks, copyright declaration and payment.
 This can be longer during peak times, and we always recommend that test pressings are approved before you schedule any release date.

 Please note that lead times for picture discs can sometimes be 8-9 weeks following receipt of audio, approval of artwork proofs and settlement of invoice.
 Please contact us for an up-to-date estimate of picture disc production turnaround times.

 If you are planning an upcoming release, we recommend that you give us a call or drop us an email to find out current lead times and chat through feasible dates and deadlines.
 We are of course happy to try and meet demands.
 If you have something urgent with a specific deadline date, please ensure you let us know as early as possible so we can look to schedule the order into our processing and production schedules.

 We ship worldwide.
 All goods are dispatched to you through leading global courier companies.
 All deliveries will require somebody to sign for the goods at the address you have specified, so please make sure somebody will be available at home, in the office or at the warehouse.
 We will always tell you when your goods are dispatched so you are able to plan receipt of your order.
 Unfortunately, our courier companies will not be able to specify the delivery time until the day of delivery, although some couriers will text you with an ETA where possible.